remarkablemark/remarkablemark.github.io/_posts/2016/2016-10-07-dangerously-set-innerhtml-alternative.md

 </div>
 ```

-When parsing the string, you can even replace HTML elements with your own custom React elements:
+When parsing the HTML string, you can even replace HTML elements with your own custom React elements:

 ```js
 import Parser from 'html-react-parser';